Oh! Hey! You’re still there. Sorry, THAT was an embarrassing rant…

 2. Brown Paper Grocery Bags.
 When all the cool kids’ moms were getting their groceries bagged in plastic, my mom was still requesting paper.

 3. Tap Water.
 Bottles of water were never present in my house.
 My mom never saw the point.
 We have a tap!
 We have glasses!
 These days, we’re constantly reminded about the damage we’re doing to the environment with all the throwing away of plastic bottles.
-To say nothing about the alleged flesh eating bacteria that will take over our bodies if we use a bottle more than once.
+To say nothing about the alleged flesh eating bacteria that will take over our bodies if we

 4. Reuse.
 There were few items in my childhood home that my mom couldn’t find a new use for after their initial purpose was achieved.
 Are you crazy throwing that jam jar away?!
 I can use it to house seeds, store buttons, save coins!